York Streets and City History

-Some parts of the city wall were renovated in the nineteenth century but on the whole, still exist in their medieval form dating from the 12th to the 14th century.
+Some parts of the city wall were renovated in the nineteenth century but on the whole, still exist in their medieval form dating from the twelfth to the fourteenth century.

 The only section of old York which does not have a wall is between Peaseholme Green and the Red Tower (Foss Island Road) where there was once a huge fishpond in medieval times.

 York castle and its moat also accounted for another gap in the otherwise continuous wall.
 The main gateways to the city through the wall are Bootham Bar, Monk Bar, Walmgate Bar and Micklegate Bar.
 Two historic towers also stand on the opposite ends of Lendal Bridge.
 Some new gateways were added in the nineteenth century including the Victoria Bar constructed in 1837.

 Clifford’s Tower and the Castle Museum

 Clifford Street runs from Nessgate and Coppergate south towards Clifford’s Tower.
 A Franciscan friary once stood in the street but the most prominent building today is the York and Selby Magistrates Court.

 Clifford’s Tower, near the Castle Museum is the remaining mound of York Castle keep.
 The castle was one of two built at York by William the Conqueror (the other being at Baile Hill across the other side of the Ouse).